 Success and Leadership: LEDA’s College Success team maintains close contact with each Scholar throughout their college years – from the freshman transition through career planning as graduation approaches.
 We visit them on campus, connect them with older Scholars at their schools, and bring them together at events.
 We also connect them with internship and networking opportunities and ensure that they are making the most of their college experience.

-This is one reason why LEDA Scholars have an average college GPA of 3.28 and a six-year graduation rate of 97%.
+This is one reason why LEDA Scholars have an average college GPA of 3.28 and a six-year graduation rate over 90%.
 Many of them pursue graduate study at the country’s most prestigious institutions.
 Others have entered the workforce at top companies including Amazon, Citigroup, Deloitte & Touche, Google, Exxon, and Merck; or joined government and nonprofit organizations such as the Peace Corps, Teach For America, and the U.S. State Department.

 LEDA Scholars like Christine and Garland have shared the impact that LEDA has had on their academic, professional, and personal development.
 Visit our YouTube channel to hear from additional Scholars about the way LEDA has helped to shape the trajectory of their lives.